Colonial history of the United States: Seaports

 Seaports that expanded from the wheat trade had more social classes than anywhere else in the Middle Colonies.
-By 1773, the population of Philadelphia had reached 40,000, New York 25,000, and Baltimore 6,000.
+By 1773, the population of the three largest cities had grown: Philadelphia reached 40,000, New York City reached 25,000, and Baltimore reached 6,000.
 Merchants dominated seaport society, and about 40 merchants controlled half of Philadelphia's trade.
 Wealthy merchants in Philadelphia and New York, like their counterparts in New England, built elegant Georgian-style mansions such as those in Fairmount Park.

 Shopkeepers, artisans, shipwrights, butchers, coopers, seamstresses, cobblers, bakers, carpenters, masons, and many other specialized crafts made up the middle class of seaport society.
 Wives and husbands often worked as a team and taught their children their skills to pass it on through the family.
 Many of these artisans and traders made enough money to create a modest life.
 Laborers stood at the bottom of seaport society.
 These poor people worked on the docks unloading inbound vessels and loading outbound vessels with wheat, corn, and flax seed.
 Many of these were African American; some were free, while others were enslaved.
 In 1750, blacks made up about 10 percent of the population of New York and Philadelphia.
 Hundreds of seamen worked as sailors on merchant ships, some of whom were African American.

-Southern colonies
+Southern Colonies

-The Southern colonies were mainly dominated by the wealthy planters in Maryland, Virginia, and South Carolina.
+The Southern Colonies were mainly dominated by the wealthy planters in Maryland, Virginia, and South Carolina.
 They owned increasingly large plantations that were worked by African slaves.
 Of the 650,000 inhabitants of the South in 1750, about 250,000 or 40 percent, were slaves.
 The plantations grew tobacco, indigo and rice for export, and raised most of their own food supplies.
 In addition, many small subsistence farms were family owned and operated by yeoman.
 Most white men owned some land, and therefore could vote.